ntt360/pmon2/README.md

-  reload      reload some process start       start some process by id or name stop        stop running process version     show pmon2 version
+  reload      reload some process start       start some process by id or name stop        stop running process log         display process log by id or name logf        display process log dynamic by id or name version     show pmon2 version
 ```